On Tuesday, the 3rd of April, I was doing math in my…

 What Is an HTML Sitemap?

-HTML sitemaps are primarily used to direct website visitors and help them navigate your site’s pages and content.
+HTML sitemaps primarily help website visitors navigate your site’s pages and content.

-These sitemaps are more concerned with making your website easier to use and assisting visitors in finding their way around.
+These sitemaps are primarily focused on making your website easier to use and helping visitors find their way around.

 Add Sitemap Link To Your Store